Written by: Kushal Dev | Co-founder, Customer Guru

 Collecting the customer feedback and calculating the Net Promoter Score® is just the tip of the iceberg.
 The real beauty is to operationalise it within the organisation.
 To succeed with Net Promoter Score®, one must focus on evaluating one’s customer feedback data effectively and deriving actionable insights to delight customers.
 Organisations striving for Net Promoter Score® success must realize that Net Promoter Score® is not just about measuring customer loyalty, but is a way of doing business!

-The following three pointers as highlighted are critical to ensure success with Net Promoter Score®.
+The following three pointers as highlighted are critical to ensuring success with Net Promoter Score®.

-There is no magic potion to making an organisation customer centric.
-It’s an on-going process with dedicated investment of time and energy.
+There is no magic potion to making an organisation customer-centric.
+It’s an on-going process with a dedicated investment of time and energy.
 For the entire organisation to be consistent, it’s important that everybody understands that the senior management is behind the customer experience program.
-Once sold to the idea, the top management should send a clear message in words and in action.
+Once sold on the idea, the top management should send a clear message in words and in action.
 It should support setting the right processes, taking action on poor feedback, and giving a pat on the back for good feedback.

 Both action and performance of individuals should be judged on its impact on customer experience.
 It should be the language of communication within the organisation.
 Employees across departments should be clear on what impacts customer satisfaction most and how their actions effect the satisfaction levels of customers.
 This can be achieved by implementing an easy to quantify metric like NPS, and with more focus on action than analysis – remember, what gets measured, gets improved!

-Implementing Net Promoter Score® and becoming customer- centric is like hitting the gym.
-It’s not a one time investment with lifetime returns, but is small investments everyday for lifetime returns!
+Implementing Net Promoter Score® and becoming customer-centric is like hitting the gym.
+It’s not a one-time investment with lifetime returns, but is small investments every day for lifetime returns!
 The idea is to make small changes in the direction that matters most, analyse its impact and iterate.
-Real results are the best measure of an initiatives success.
+Real results are the best measure of the success of an initiative.

 So is Net Promoter Score® the ultimate tool you would like to use to change the way you do business?